 Some events require tickets in advance for entry, even though the ceremony and activities are free to enjoy.
 Visit each venue's website to check for ticketing information and details about event rules, parking, and public transportation.

 Located on the White House grounds at the Ellipse, the National Hanukkah Menorah is the largest public menorah in the world.
-The Grand Lighting Ceremony for this giant menorah will take place on Sunday, December 2, 2018, from 2 to 4 p.m. but requires free advance tickets to attend.
+The Grand Lighting Ceremony for this giant menorah will take place on Sunday, December 22, 2019, beginning at 4 p.m.
+The event is free to attend, but you do need to reserve a ticket beforehand.

 Featuring thousands of animated lights, winter-themed craft activities, ice sculpting demonstrations, choral groups, live performances, and storytelling hours, ZooLights events are appropriate and exciting for visitors of all ages—and completely free to enjoy.
-While at ZooLights, you can also take a ride on the Smithsonian's National Zoo Choo-Choo, a trackless train that tours the Great Cats exhibit and lighting displays throughout the zoo, or take a plunge down a 150-foot-long snowless tubing track instead.
+While at ZooLights, don't forget to take a ride on the Smithsonian's National Zoo Choo-Choo, a trackless train that tours the Great Cats exhibit and lighting displays throughout the zoo, or take a plunge down a 150-foot-long snowless tubing track.

 Starting at 10 a.m., the parade will march from Mathis Avenue to the intersection of Center Street and Grant Avenue.
 In the afternoon, the Manassas Christmas parade will be followed by Santa reading Christmas stories at the Train Depot, a gingerbread contest display in Old Town, and a holiday home tour of local residences decorated for the season.